 Compare SIM only plans that don't require a credit check

 You might need to look for an older, cheaper model of phone and accept you will have limited calls and data.
-If you have a very poor credit history, get an old phone off a friend or buy a refurbished one and get a SIM-only contract for 12 months.
+If you have a very poor credit history, get an old phone phone off a friend or buy a refurbished mobile and get contract-free SIM or one with a 12 month contract, for example.

 By paying this off regularly each month, you will improve your chance of getting a better contract next year.
 Anything else you can do to boost your credit score will help too.